home-assistant/home-assistant.io/source/_components/cloudflare.markdown

 ha_release: 0.74
 ---

-With the `cloudflare` component can you keep your Cloudflare records up to date.
+With the `cloudflare` integration can you keep your Cloudflare records up to date.

-The component will run every hour, but can also be started manually by using the service `cloudflare.update_records` under services.
+The integration will run every hour, but can also be started manually by using the service `cloudflare.update_records` under services.

 ## {% linkable_title Setup %}